Symposia

 LUNCH - Cafe at Oodi - Helsinki Central Library

-This session explores cities' unique policies, approaches and challenges in providing access to music education, including the integral role of music schools within cities' broader arts and music education strategies.
-It will delve into the creative solutions these cities have implemented, the obstacles they’ve encountered and the lessons they have learned in striving for more equitable access.
-This session aims to inspire new ideas and collaborations among policymakers, educators and cultural leaders, underscoring the importance of music in building vibrant, inclusive urban communities.
+This session explored cities' unique policies, approaches and challenges in providing access to music education, including the integral role of music schools within cities' broader arts and music education strategies.
+With a focus on the "Culture Kids" programme in Helsinki, it highlighted creative solutions, the obstacles encountered and the lessons learned in striving for more equitable access.
+This session aimed to inspire new ideas and collaborations among policymakers, educators and cultural leaders, underscoring the importance of music in building vibrant, inclusive urban communities.

 Verena Tschira, Director, Music School, Hannover, Germany